arthurslins/Photopy/README.md

 Many nonlinear models equations have been developed to expresses the relationship of photosynthesis  vs. Irradiance .The parameters obtained from these equations such as Pmax
 (the maximum photosynthetic rate),α (light-limited initial slope of curve) Ek (light saturation parameter), Rd (dark respiration), Ec ( light compensation point ) and β ( photoinhibition index) are  useful tools to predict primary productivity, and  access to information photo-physiological  of the photosynthesis in response to environmental variable.
-PhotoPy is a  program for solving  the most commonly models employed describing photosynthesis  vs.  Irradiance curve in aquatic environment: exponential model (Webb et al. 1974); hyperbolic tangent model (Jassby and Platt, 1976); double exponential model  (Platt et al. 1980)  and Rational (Eilers and Peeters, 1988).
+PhotoPy is a program wich solve models that describes photosynthesis vs Irradiance curve in aquatic  environment: exponential model (Webb et al. 1974); hyperbolic tangent model (Jassby and Platt, 1976); double exponential model  (Platt et al. 1980)  and Rational (Eilers and Peeters, 1988).

 The software  using nonlinear,least-squares fitting based on the Levenberg–Marquardt algorithm, by the python package named scipy.
 All data were reported as the means and standard errors in the calculations.
 Goodness of fit of the mathematical models to experimental data was assessed using the adjusted coefficient of determination: R-squared, the adjusted R-squared ,Standard deviation of the residuals (Syx) and Akaike information criterion (AICc) for  standard measure the best-fits of statistical models.When sample size (n) is small compared to the number of parameters (i.e., n/k < 40), the use of a second order, AICc(= AIC + 2k(k + 1)/(n − k − 1))